Seagate/cortx-s3server/docs/LB_and_HA/keepalived_config.md

 ## Introduction

-This document describes how to setup and configure *keepalived*, daemon that could be used to manage virtual IPs and move these IPs accross servers in cluster.
+This document describes how to setup and configure *keepalived*, daemon that could be used to manage virtual IPs and move these IPs across servers in cluster.

 *keepalived* can be used to reach two main goals